Approximate Counting for Complex-Weighted Boolean Constraint Satisfaction Problems: Basic Definitions

 Exploiting a close resemblance to Holant problems, we intend to adopt the Holant framework and re-define $\sharpcsp(\FF)$ in a form of ``bipartite graphs'' as follows: an input instance to $\sharpcsp(\FF)$ is a triplet $\Omega=(G,X|\FF',\pi)$, which we call a ``constraint frame'' (to distinguish it from the aforementioned conventional framework), where $G$ is an undirected bipartite graph whose left-hand side contains nodes labeled by Boolean variables and the right-hand side contains nodes labeled by constraints in $\FF'$.
 Throughout this paper, we take this constraint-frame formalism to treat complex-weighted Boolean \#CSPs; that is, we always assume that an input instance to $\sharpcsp(\FF)$ is a certain constraint frame $\Omega$ and an output of $\sharpcsp(\FF)$ is the value $\csp_{\Omega}$.

-The above concept of constraint frame is actually inspired by the fact that $\sharpcsp(\FF)$ can be viewed as a special case of bipartite Holant problem $\holant(\{EQ_{k}\}_{k\geq1}|\FF)$ by the following translation: any constraint frame $\Omega$ given to $\sharpcsp(\FF)$ is viewed as a signature grid $\Omega'=(G,\{EQ_k\}_{k\geq1}|\FF',\pi)$ in which each Boolean variable appearing in the original constraint frame $\Omega$ corresponds to all edges incident on a node labeled $EQ_k$ in $G$, and thus each variable assignment for $\Omega$ matches the corresponding 0-1 edge assignment for $\Omega'$.
+The above concept of constraint frame is actually inspired by the fact that $\sharpcsp(\FF)$ can be viewed as a special case of bipartite Holant problem $\holant(\{EQ_{k}\}_{k\geq1}|\FF)$ by the following translation: any constraint frame $\Omega$ given to $\sharpcsp(\FF)$ is viewed as a signature grid $\Omega'=(G,\{EQ_k\}_{k\geq1}|\FF',\pi)$ in which each Boolean variable $x$ appearing as a label of node $v$ in the original constraint frame $\Omega$ corresponds to all edges incident on the node $v$ whose label is $EQ_k$ in $G$, and thus each variable assignment for $\Omega$ matches the corresponding 0-1 edge assignment for $\Omega'$.
 Obviously, each outcome of the constraint frame $\Omega$ coincides with the outcome of the signature grid $\Omega'$.